Zhangjiakou: Jin–Sui era

-Tang-Song Era
+Tang–Song era

 In 645, Taizong of Tang had a north march in Jiming Mountain (鸡鸣山) during his campaign against Xueyantuo.
 In 822, Tang established Longmen County (龍門縣份) and Huai'an County (懷安縣), thus the first appearance of Huai’an.
 In 866.
 Tang established Xinzhou (新州), the administrative center located to the west of Zhuolu.
 In 877, Li Keyong, the grandfather of Li Cunxu, later the emperor of Later Tang, was serving as the deputy commander of the Shatuo troops and stationed in Yuzhou, turning this place into his base for future struggles.
 In 899, Wuzhou (武州) was established with its administrative center in Xuanhua.
 Meanwhile, Wende County (文德縣) was established, the administrative center in present Xuanhua.

 During the period of Five Dynasties, Zhangjiakou area, like other places in northern China, underwent repeated changes of rules of different dynasties.
-In 937, in order to enlist the help from Khitan people to defeat Later Tang, Shi Jingtang of Later Jin (Five Dynasties) agreed to cede Sixteen Prefectures to Khitan, later Liao Dynasty, in which Xinzhou (新州, present Zhuolu), Weizhou (妫州, Huailai), Wuzhou (武州), Yuzhou (蔚州) were included.
+In 937, in order to enlist the help from Khitan people to defeat Later Tang, Shi Jingtang of Later Jin (Five Dynasties) agreed to cede Sixteen Prefectures to Khitan, later Liao dynasty, in which Xinzhou (新州, present Zhuolu), Weizhou (妫州, Huailai), Wuzhou (武州), Yuzhou (蔚州) were included.
 The Sixteen Prefectures held strategic locations in the north and because the Great Wall was across Zhangjiakou area, the cession left China in a vulnerable position against the invasions from the north.
 In 951, Yelu Ruan, the Emperor Shizong of Liao intended to attack Later Zhou in the south despite the reluctance of many subordinate tribes.
 While passing Huoshendian (火神淀), the west of Xinzhou, a rebellion broke out and Yelu Gecha (耶律察割) and Yelu Pendu (耶律盆都) assassinated the drunken emperor.
-The rebellion was put down very soon by Shizong's successor, Yelu Jing, the Emperor Muzong of Liao.
+The rebellion was put down quickly by Shizong's successor, Yelu Jing, the Emperor Muzong of Liao.

 During the reign of Emperor Jingzong of Liao, the empress Xiao Yanyan often took part in politics and war.
 She often stationed troops in Yanzicheng (燕子城present Zhangbei), the name of which is believed to derive from Xiao Yanyan in preparations for the War against Song.
 Attracted by the beautiful scenery in Zhangjiakou area, she built two royal gardens, Shanghuayuan (上花園 (Upper Garden)) and Xiahuayuan (下花園 (Lower Garden), in present Xiahuayuan District).
-Xiao resided there often and enlisted many talent in his war with Song dynasty.
+Xiao resided there often and enlisted many talent in his war with the Song dynasty.

 In 1168, the Emperor Shizong of Jin traveled to Helihudongchuan (曷里滸東东川).
 Seeing the fully blossoming yellow flowers, he named the yellow flowers Jinlianhua (金蓮花) and the place became Jinlianchuan (金蓮川 (River of Golden Lotus)).